Working together to #LeadTheChange

 Buying local, catering for all tastes

-Our sustainability commitment extends to our catering choices.
+Our sustainability commitment extends to our catering.
 During the event, we offer a diverse and sustainable menu that celebrates local flavours and seasonal ingredients.
-By prioritising local and sustainable choices, we aim to nourish both our participants and the planet.
+In Beijing, more than half the menu choices were plant-based options, with the same planned for Frankfurt.
+Menus also display a carbon score for each dish to support informed choices.

 Sibos is attended by thousands of participants from around the world and it’s important we create a positive impact in our host cities.